Santi-14/ONT_tickborne_pathogen_pipeline/README.md

 7. Filter reads by BLAST result, CIGAR alignment length, MAPQ, and supplementary alignment flag.
 8. Generate sorted/indexed BAM files and coverage summary CSV files.

-## Repository Status
+## Repository Contents

 The shell and Python scripts in `scripts/` correspond to the analysis workflow used for ONT sequencing data processing in this study.
-The workflow depends on local reference files and Guppy barcoding resources that must be installed or configured before execution.

 Included reference files: